College of Pharmacy Research Forum

-- Do I have to stand by my poster the whole time?
+- Q15.
+Do I have to stand by my poster the whole time?

-- To accommodate both goals, you will be assigned a one-hour block of time to stand by your poster.
-Odd numbered posters will present during the first hour of the session and even numbered posters in the second hour.
+- To accommodate both goals, you will be assigned to a 60-minute block of time to stand by your poster.
+Odd-numbered posters will present during the first session and even-numbered posters in the second session.
 We will schedule the poster review team to visit you during your assigned time period.
-You should check out other posters during your open hour of time.
+You should check out other posters during the opposite session.

 LOCATION: The event will be held in Dining Hall in the North Campus Research Complex Building 18.

 - The College of Pharmacy will provide shuttle buses for transportation to the event:

 - Leave from the college to NCRC: 2:00pm and 2:30pm